bfabricius/howl/README.md

 If your OWL device is connected via USB and recognized by Howl, the output will give you system information on if it has been able to add your device properly.

+## Getting Help

+	$ ./howl help
+	$ ./howl help <command-name>

+Example of how to get help for the build command:

+	$ ./howl help build

 ## Listing DSP Patches

 Howl can access a local folder that contains the DSP patch repository.
 Within the Howl source folder you can find the patch repository located at ./patches relative to the root source folder.
 The repository is structured into subfolders that are odered by DSP patch language, e.g. cpp, faust, pd or gen.